rafialmadrid/labManagement/README.md

 ​
 ​
 ``
-AS a dentistry specialist,
+AS the owner of a private medical laboratory,
-I NEED an appointment management system, that ALLOWS me to CREATE a user that is able to
-CREATE and EDIT new patient records and,
-SET appointments for different services in a calendar.
+I NEED a managing system,
+that ALLOWS me to CREATE orders for medical tests and results for patients, as well as CREATE and EDIT patient records, test orders, and lab results.
 ``
+​--

+**labManagement** is a Laboratory Information Management System (LIMS), a type software that allows the effective management of samples, lab tests, and associated medical data.
+By using a LIMS, a private commercial laboratory can automate workflows, integrate instruments, and manage sales, and patients' records.
 ​

-​
-**DentApp** is a web application that can help dentists and other medical specialists install a simple server-based appointment system for their clinics or private offices.
-The system allows for simple management of their patients' appointments and to track medical services and treatments through verified users.
-​

-​
 ---
 ​
 ## Functionalities
 ​
-Currently, the system offers the following *features*:
+This React-based LIMS allows users to:
 ​
-* Users can create their own single user profile (first and last name, email, and password) and log in into the system.
-* Logged in users (email and password) can then create a new patient profile and input their personal information and clinical history (first and last name, email, phone number; sex, age, previous diseases; current medication, allergies, and general observations).
+* Create new orders by addinng the information of a patient and the type and cost of their laboratory tests.
-* After setting the profile of a patient, the user can create an appointment (date, start and end time of appointment, and patient's name) and set a service treatment for that patient.
+* After setting the profile of a patient, users can edit orders or look at the different screens to search for tests, results, or specific orders using IDs.
-* The calendar tool allows users to filter appointments by date.
+* A calendar tool allows users to filter orders by date.
-* Users can also add service treatments in a separate section.
-They can add a new service by adding the information and costs of said service.
-* The system currently allows editing information of patients, services, and appointments.
-​

-​
+* The Existing Orders screen allows users to search already submitted orders and look at their information.​ ​
 ---
 ​
 ## List of Dependencies and Libraries
 ​
+The application was designed and programmed using the Router and Router-DOM functions of native *React.js*.

-The application was designed and programmed through a combination of *JavaScript*, *pure HTML*, *pure CSS*, one third-party *CSS framework*, and several *Node.js CLI* Dependencies and *NPM* libraries.
+The database and search system is based on the popular *MongoDB* database service anda combination of *JavaScript*, *pure HTML*, *pure CSS*, and *Bootstrap*, a third-party *CSS framework*.
+The LIMS also uses *Node.js CLI* and additional *NPM* libraries.
 The application is fully functional and hosted in a *Heroku* external server.
 ​
 The Full-Stack breakdown of the application is as follows:
 ​
-* [Bulma](https://bulma.io/) is an open-source free CSS framework for HTML.
-The framework was used in the overall design of the website and its different sections.
+* [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) and [React Bootstrap Components](https://react-bootstrap.github.io/) the world’s most popular framework for building responsive, mobile-first sites, with jsDelivr and a template starter page.
 ​
 * [NodeJS](https://nodejs.org/en/) is one of the most widely used local server environments for JavaScript programming.
 NodeJS was used for local server-testing and to handle server and database connections.
 ​
 * [Express](https://www.npmjs.com/package/express) is a NodeJS-based npm web framework library.
 It was integrated into JavaScript in order to handle HTTP requests from the database schemas.
 ​
-* [Express-Handlebars](https://www.npmjs.com/package/express-handlebars) Handlebars is a npm Express extension library used for web templating.
-In this application, Handlebars was used to integrate Bulma's HTML and CSS models in loading the different sections of the Front-End UI.
-​
-* Oracle's [MySQL](https://www.mysql.com/) and [MySQL2](https://www.npmjs.com/package/mysql2) are one of the most widely used database services in Full-Stack web development.
-We used MySQL's workbench to develop the database that serves as the basis for the management system and the automatic creation of tables and ID elements.
-MySQL2 is the improved npm library version of MySQL and it can handle several new dependencies that its predecessor couldn't.
-​
-* [Sequelize](https://www.npmjs.com/package/sequelize) is a npm library tool that uses a promise-based semantic structure, which simplifies database processing and the creation of modules for configuration and back-end scripting.
-Sequelize handles all database promises in the application.
-​
-* [Passport](https://www.npmjs.com/package/passport) and [Passport-Local](https://www.npmjs.com/package/passport-local) are Express-based library tools to integrate user authentication into script frameworks.
-Passport handles authentication, while Passport-Local focuses on authenticating events using an email and a password.
-These two dependencies are the basis for the Login/SignUp features of this application.
-​
-* [Express-Session](https://www.npmjs.com/package/express-session) is an Express extension library used for parsing of cookies and URL parameters.
-This allows for hiding Back-End data from the Front-End, for example sensitive information, such as, user data and passwords.
-It sets an ID for a client in the database and manages requests from the server linked to this ID.
-This application uses Sessions as middleware step in the authentication process.
-​
-* [BcryptJS](https://www.npmjs.com/package/bcrypt) is an extension library that, when implemented, automatically hashes/encrypts passwords in a database.
-This application integrates Bcrypt in the authentication process and sends a hashed/encrypted password when a new user is registered to the database.
-​
-* [Moment.js](https://www.npmjs.com/package/bcrypt) is a basic date-time library tool that parses and generates time data into JavaScript.
-Moment.js was used in this application to generate the basic Calendar tool in the Appointments section.
-​

-​
+* [MongoDB](https://www.mongodb.com/) is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.

 ---
 ​
 ## Installation